UCD Home | About UCD | UCD News and Events | Virtual Tour | Contact UCD | Staff Directories | UCD Sitemap | UCD Connect

-The MSc in World Heritage Management is a one-year, full-time programme.
+The MSc in World Heritage Management & Conservation is a one-year, full-time programme.
 It is worth 90 ECTS credits (European Credit Transfer System).
 The lecture course consists of ten modules of approximately 18 hours of lectures (and fieldtrips) each.

 Core modules are offered in Semester 1 (30 ECTS credits).
 These modules deal with the legal issues of the WH Convention & International legislation, the skills of conflict resolution and project management and marketing as well as the concept of sustainable development and an introduction to cultural heritage.
 In Semester 2, you will prepare the proposal for your thesis topic in consultation with academic staff (10 ECTS credits).
 The remaining 20 credits can be obtained by successfully completing a combination of the option modules from either a natural heritage theme or a cultural heritage theme.

 List of modules, Stage 1: